typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 ### Preparing the AMI

 Launch a single instance of the desired base AMI to use as our image master.
-We'll use the Ubuntu 14.04 LTS HVM EBS-SSD boot image in US-East-1, ami-76b2a71e.
+We'll use the Ubuntu 16.04 LTS HVM EBS-SSD boot image in US-East-1, e.g. ami-fd6e3bea.
 If you choose another base image, use an EBS boot image as they are much easy to image unless you know what your doing there.
 Be certain to assign a public ip address in instance details to make it easy to ssh into.

 Access the console of the image instance with root access.
 For Ubuntu AMIs this is done as the user ubuntu using the PEM file specified at launch.
 The user ubuntu has sudo access.
 Other images will use different users.
 Check with the image provider for the correct user name to use.